yemidada/micro_hello_microverse/README.md

 # 📖 Hello Microverse!
 Project <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.

 **In this project, you will set up a "Hello world" repository.
 My goal is to master the necces repository tool and linters.
 With this skill, I will use it a create a simple project with html and css files.**

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> The various stacks used for the project includes the following
+The various stacks used for the project includes the following
 <details>
   <summary>HTMl</summary>
 </details>